Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Real-World Application: Condominium Prices in Berlin

 \section{Real-World Application: Condominium Prices in Berlin}

-In markets that are constrained in space, one can typically expect locally varying risks.
-Typical examples for such markets are the real-estate or labour markets.
-In the first case, the prices of properties highly depend on the locations of the real estate and the prices in the surrounding locations.
-Similarly, the labour market is also often constrained in space due to the limited mobility of labourers.
-On one hand, we observe conditional mean levels varying in space, so-called spatial clusters.
-On the other hand, we also may expect locally varying price risks, which can be considered local volatility clusters.
-Indeed, the proposed spatial GARCH-type models could capture such spatial dependencies in the conditional variance.
-This motivates why we consider condominium prices on a fine spatial scale.
-In particular, we analyse the relative changes of the Box-Cox transformed prices from 1995 to 2014 in all Berlin ZIP-code regions (i.e. $n = 190$).
-The data are depicted in the left-hand plot of Figure \ref{fig:example1}.
-The sample mean of these price changes is 0.8103 with a median of 0.6965.
-In total, the price changes range from -2.5650 to 7.3131, while we observe a spatial cluster of positive values in the north-western ZIP-code regions.
-In addition, we plot the row-standardised contiguity matrix $\xmat{W}_1^* = \xmat{W}_2^* = \xmat{W}^*$ on the right-hand side.
+In markets that are constrained in space, one can typically expect to find locally varying risks.
+Typical examples of such markets are real estate and labor.
+For the former, the property prices are highly dependent upon the location of the real estate and prices in the surrounding areas.
+Similarly, for the latter, this market is also often constrained in space due to the limited mobility of laborers.
+On the one hand, we observe conditional mean levels that vary in space, so-called spatial clusters.
+On the other hand, we may also expect to find locally varying risks relating to price, which can be considered as local volatility clusters.
+The proposed spatial GARCH-type models are capable of capturing such spatial dependencies in the conditional variance.
+This motivates why we consider condominium prices at a fine spatial scale.
+In particular, we will analyze the relative changes in Box-Cox transformed prices from 1995--2014 across all Berlin ZIP-Code regions (i.e., $n = 190$).
+The data are depicted on the left in Figure \ref{fig:example1}.
+The sample mean for these price changes is 0.8103 with a median of 0.6965.
+In total, the price changes range from -2.5650 to 7.3131.
+We can observe a spatial cluster of positive values in the north-western ZIP-Code regions.
+In addition, we depict the row-standardized contiguity matrix $\xmat{W}_1^* = \xmat{W}_2^* = \xmat{W}^*$ on the right in Figure \ref{fig:example1}.